 In response to this fear of rejection, trauma victims develop a story that offers an explanation for visible symptoms yet does not truly encompass the pain and suffering experienced inside.

-3. Encourage a shift in perspective among trauma survivors
+3. Encourage a shift in perspective among veterans in PTSD treatment

 Instead of thinking of PTSD as a mental illness, what if we could challenge clients to see it as a mental injury?

 An injury is something we can externalize and view as something that happened to us, not something that is wrong with us.
-Hughes mentioned that families are often better able to accommodate a physical injury like an amputation by changing things around the house, installing a wheelchair ramp, or reassigning certain household chores.
+Families are often better able to accommodate a physical injury like an amputation by changing things around the house, installing a wheelchair ramp, or reassigning certain household chores.

-What if you were able to help clients see PTSD as an injury that can be accommodated in the same ways?
+What if you were able to help veterans see PTSD as an injury that can undergo treatment in the same ways?
 This is the basis of being trauma-informed: ask individuals “what happened to you?” versus “what’s wrong with you?”

 4. Remember that empathetic support is built over time

 The basis of all therapeutic efforts should be empathy.
-But, as Hughes explained, to get to empathy we have to get through the defenses guarding our client.
+But, to get to empathy we have to get through the defenses guarding our client.

 Military service members have been trained to embrace only one trauma response: fight.
 While this is necessary for obvious reasons, it goes against human instinct.
 Most people have the option to freeze or flee from danger as well.